petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/using-a-frontend-data-set-cell-renderer-client-extension.md

 export default fdsCellRenderer;
 ```

-This defines a function `fdsCellRenderer` that retrieves an FDS cell's data (`value`) and sets its `innerHTML` property depending on the value: either the existing value used as a string, or a green apple icon (🍏) if the value is `Green`.
+This defines a function `fdsCellRenderer` that retrieves the data set cell's data (`value`) and sets its `innerHTML` property depending on the value: either the existing value used as a string, or a green apple icon (🍏) if the value is `Green`.
 Then it exports the function for use as a client extension.

 On the line before the `innerHTML` property is set, add this code to shorten any value with `Joseph` to the nickname `Joe`: